-TEL is enacting a diverse range of support toward achieving a workplace environment where employees can work energetically while each making full use of their abilities.
+We are enacting a diverse range of support toward achieving a workplace environment where employees can work energetically while each making full use of their abilities.
 We present regular opportunities for employees aged 50 or over to attend seminars providing necessary information and review of financial planning, encouraging them to consider their way of working after retirement.
 Furthermore, we support employees’ everyday lives by offering assistance to all age groups on familiar topics such as nursing care for family members and inheritance.

 Employee voices ｜ Childcare leave for men